-The service will ensure ongoing transition support, provide needs led interventions to support young adults transitioning from EWMHS to have a mental health follow-up service offer and provide a fast-track communication response, with therapeutic input for their mental health/wellbeing if required.
+The service will ensure ongoing transition support, provide needs led interventions to support young adults transitioning from Southend, Essex and Thurrock Child and Adolescents Mental Health Service (SET CAMHS) to have a mental health follow-up service offer and provide a fast-track communication response, with therapeutic input for their mental health/wellbeing if required.

-We aim to support young adults who have been receiving a service from the commissioned EWMH service and are preparing to leave, this includes those who:
+We aim to support young adults who have been receiving a service from the commissioned CAMHS service and are preparing to leave, this includes those who:

-- Are approaching transition age (16-18yrs or up to 25yrs if SEND) and leaving EWMHS but do not meet the current threshold for Adult mental health services
+- Are approaching transition age (16-18yrs or up to 25yrs if SEND) and leaving CAMHS but do not meet the current threshold for Adult mental health services

-- Have left the EWMH service (16-25yrs) but require therapeutic support and do not meet AMHS threshold (case by case by clinical decision)
+- Have left the CAMHS service (16-25yrs) but require therapeutic support and do not meet AMHS threshold (case by case by clinical decision)

-- Support young adults to thrive in the community upon leaving EWMHS
+- Support young adults to thrive in the community upon leaving CAMHS

 - Create a more straight forward, responsive and easy access referral pathway for young adults under 25 years with a mental health need regardless of thresholds for traditional clinical interventions